The Last of Us Part II: Plot

-Three days earlier, Abby learns that Owen, her ex-boyfriend, has gone missing while investigating Seraphite activity.
-Abby searches for Owen and is captured by the Seraphites.
+Three days earlier, Abby learns from WLF leader Isaac (Jeffrey Wright) that Owen, her ex-boyfriend, has gone missing while investigating Seraphite activity.
+Abby searches for Owen and is captured by Seraphites.
 She is rescued by Yara (Victoria Grace) and Lev (Ian Alexander), Seraphite siblings who have been branded apostates after Lev defied Seraphite traditions.
-Though Yara suffers a broken arm, Abby leaves them to find Owen who, disillusioned with the war, plans to sail to Santa Barbara, California, where the Fireflies may be regrouping.
-Abby returns to rescue Yara and Lev, and travels across Seattle with Lev to retrieve medical supplies from the WLF hospital so Mel can amputate Yara's arm.
-After the surgery, Lev runs away to convince his devout mother to leave the Seraphite cult, forcing Abby and Yara to pursue him.
-They find him in the Seraphite settlement, where Lev has accidentally killed his mother in self-defense.
-The trio flee as the WLF begins an assault on the Seraphites.
-Abby betrays the WLF to save Lev, and Yara sacrifices herself to allow Abby and Lev to escape.
-The pair return to find Owen and Mel dead and a map left by Ellie leading to her hideout.
-An enraged Abby shoots Tommy, impairing him, and brawls with Ellie and Dina, overpowering them.
-At Lev's insistence, Abby spares them and tells them to leave Seattle.
+Though Yara suffers a broken arm, Abby leaves them to find Owen, who, disillusioned with the war, plans to sail to Santa Barbara, California, where Fireflies may be regrouping.
+Abby returns to rescue Yara and Lev and travels across Seattle with Lev to retrieve medical supplies so Mel can amputate Yara's crippled arm.
+After the surgery, Lev runs away to the Seraphite home island to convince his devout mother to abandon the cult.
+Abby and Yara find him in the Seraphite settlement, where Lev has killed his mother in self-defense.
+The trio flees as the WLF mounts an invasion of the island.
+Abby betrays the WLF to save Lev, and Yara kills Isaac, sacrificing herself to allow Abby and Lev to escape.
+The pair return to find Owen and Mel dead, along with a map leading to Ellie's hideout.
+After killing Jesse, an enraged Abby shoots Tommy in the head and severely beats Ellie and Dina.
+At Lev's insistence, Abby spares them and demands they leave Seattle.

 Several months later, Ellie and Dina are living on a farm, raising Dina and Jesse's son, though Ellie suffers from post-traumatic stress.
-When Tommy arrives with information on Abby's whereabouts, Ellie leaves to find her, despite Dina's pleas to stay.
+Having survived his injuries, Tommy arrives with information on Abby's whereabouts.
+Though initially hesitant, Ellie leaves to find her, despite Dina's pleas to stay.
 Abby and Lev arrive in Santa Barbara searching for the Fireflies, who they discover are regrouping at Catalina Island, California, but are captured, tortured, and left to die by the slave-keeping Rattlers.
 Ellie arrives at Santa Barbara and rescues the pair.
-Threatening to kill Lev, Ellie forces Abby to fight her, during which Abby bites off two of Ellie's fingers.
-Ellie overpowers and nearly drowns her, but has a change of heart after having a flashback of Joel, and ultimately spares her.
+Ellie forces Abby to fight her, during which Abby bites off two of Ellie's fingers.
+Ellie overpowers and nearly drowns Abby but has a change of heart after having a flashback of Joel and ultimately spares her.
 Abby and Lev sail to the Fireflies.
-Ellie returns to the farmhouse and finds it empty.
+Ellie returns to the abandoned farmhouse.
 She tries to play Joel's guitar with her damaged hand, recalls her last conversation with Joel in which she expressed her willingness to forgive him, and leaves.